ipfs-inactive/blog/src/26-js-ipfs-0-24/index.md

 collection: posts
 ---

 I am pleased to announce to everyone in our Community that js-ipfs 0.24.0 has been successfully launched!
-This new minor release brings new features, bug fixes and new examples so that you can jump and start hacking your IPFS enabled apps right away!
+This new minor release brings new features, bug fixes and new examples so that you can jump in and start hacking your IPFS enabled apps right away!

 <blockquote class="twitter-tweet" data-conversation="none" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/IPFSbot">@IPFSbot</a> Woot!
 As promissed, new version of js-ipfs released!<br><br>🚀 `ipfs@0.24.0 [18:39] Published to npm.` 🚀<br><br>Release log here: <a href="https://t.co/20O2L2Scq5">https://t.co/20O2L2Scq5</a></p>&mdash; David Dias (@daviddias) <a href="https://twitter.com/daviddias/status/867512323732365312">May 24, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>